scalavision/bash4s/README.md

 ```

 If there are other ammonite script commands that doesn't work, please file and issue in
-the bug tracker and try to use the `interp` object handle to escape the shading from `bash4s` library.
+the bug tracker and try to use the `interp` object handle to escape the shading from the `bash4s` library.

 `REMEMBER`:

 * You will need the `bash4s` on the classpath wherever you run your ammonite bash4s scripts.
   * This will be simplified once I get to publish it to ``maven central``.
-* Beware that we are using `>>`, this will clobber the ammonite predef scripts if the install script is run multiple times!
+* Beware that the install script are using `>>`, this will clobber the ammonite predef scripts if the install script is run multiple times!
   * (Some day I'll add a `sed` command to fix this ..)

 ### Implicitly naming of your script